 Dr. Hamilton and Dr. Lightner agree that we’re only just beginning to scratch the surface of stem cell therapy.
 In recent years, during the height of the COVID-19 pandemic, many clinical trials were underway to explore whether stem cells could be used to help treat the damaged lungs in people severely affected by the disease.

 “I think ‘potential’ is the perfect word to describe stem cells,” says Dr. Hamilton.
-“We know they have these anti-inflammatory and regenerative properties where they can provide a significant improvement to someone suffering from a certain disease.
+“We know they have these anti-inflammatory and regenerative properties where they can provide a significant improvement to someone dealing with a certain disease.
 There are so many diseases where inflammation happens, and something needs to be repaired, and so any help the immune system can get provides a lot of potential.”

 Scientists are also researching whether adult stem cells can turn into pluripotent stem cells, which would allow the cells to change into any cell type without involving the use of embryonic stem cells.